markbain/webprojectquestionnaire/Web Project Questionnaire.md

 - What do you think of their web presence? (i.e. website, Facebook page, etc.)
 - Which of their ideas would you like to steal?
 - Which of their mistakes would you like to avoid?
-- When would you realistically like to launch?